Baekalfen/PyBoy-AutoPause/README.md

 # PyBoy-AutoPause Plugin

+## WARNING: This depends on the unmerged code in https://github.com/Baekalfen/PyBoy/pull/233

+__If you have any questions, or just want to chat, [join us on Discord](https://discord.gg/Zrf2nyH).__

 This is a very simple example of creating a plugin for [PyBoy](https://github.com/Baekalfen/PyBoy).
 It contains the boilerplate code necessary to create, build and register the plugin.

 Steps to create a plugin: